Sam's "Casablanca" piano sells for $602,500 at auction

-NEW YORK A piano used in the classic film "Casablanca" sold for just over $600,000 on Friday, falling far short of predictions that it could fetch $1 million or more.
+NEW YORK A piano used in the classic film "Casablanca" sold for just over $600,000 (371,057 pounds) on Friday, falling far short of predictions that it could fetch $1 million or more.

 The 58-key upright piano on which actor and singer Dooley Wilson performed "As Time Goes By," the signature song of the 1942 film's star-crossed lovers played by Humphrey Bogart and Ingrid Bergman, sold at Sotheby's for $602,500 including commission.